Sujalbagavan/my-dashbord/README.md

 - Deployment: Deployed using Netlify for a fast and seamless experience.

 Key Features
-- Responsive Design: EzyMetrics is fully responsive, offering a smooth experience across devices from desktops to mobile phones.
+- Responsive Design: my-dashbord is fully responsive, offering a smooth experience across devices from desktops to mobile phones.
 - Customizable Widgets: The dashboard features customizable widgets to display metrics relevant to the user.
 - Lead Management: A dedicated section for managing leads, with details accessible through modals.
 - Analytics & Reporting: Easily generate PDF or CSV reports of the data.